dsfca/SEC/SECProject/README.md

 - N > 3f
 - (UserId, Epoch, Report) is unique and can't be modified.
   Once report is submitted, it can't be updated nor removed.

+## Spam combat mechanism
+It is not used random nonce, but nonce meeting sha-1(report+nonce) startwith 20 zero bits.
+Same nonce is used for all servers.
+Applied only in normalUser.submit for now.

 ## Note